Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 Precisely trace the lineage of each pipeline execution; and Compare scenarios with ease, monitor KPIs and provide invaluable insight for troubleshooting and fine-tuning parameters.
 2. Pipeline versioning
-Taipy’s robust scenario management enables you to adapt your pipelines to evolving project demands effortlessly.
+Taipy's robust scenario management enables you to adapt your pipelines to evolving project demands effortlessly.

 3. Smart task orchestration